ranfysvalle02/vectorization-101/README.md

         embedding = embedding[:length]
     return embedding
 ```

-By padding or truncating embeddings, the code ensures that all embeddings are of a fixed length, which is crucial for efficient comparison between embeddings in vector spaces.
+This ensures that all embeddings are of equal length, enabling efficient comparisons in vector spaces, even when the original words have differing lengths.

-#### Cosine Similarity and Vector Stores
+### Comparing Embeddings with Cosine Similarity

-The heart of this system is the in-memory vector store, where words and their embeddings are stored and compared using cosine similarity:
+To compare word embeddings, cosine similarity is often used.
+This measures the angle between two vectors, providing a way to quantify the similarity between two words’ embeddings:

 ```python
 def cosine_similarity(vec1, vec2):
     dot_product = np.dot(vec1, vec2)